 Fortunately, you don’t have to commit to twenty years of trust.
 Set up properly, a timely password change or two can protect you when trust is lost.
 But the fact that trust can be lost must be built into the system.

-Whenever the answer to “do I trust them this much?” changes, it’s time to take action to protect yourself, and then find a new trustee.
+Whenever the answer to “Do I trust them this much?” changes, it’s time to take action to protect yourself and find a new trustee.

 It’s not always easy, but it is important.